GGGtrainer/holbertonschool-printf/README.md

 ## **Language**

-The creation of the `_printf()` function is being done using the **C programming language**.
+The function `_printf()` was created using the **C programming language**.
 As a low-level language, C gives us the ability to build and control functions from the ground up while defining their specific outputs.

 Currently, we are in the foundational phase of learning C, and this project serves as a way to test our understanding by implementing `_printf()` entirely from scratch.